St. John’s Presbyterian Church

 From the Treasurer re ANNUAL RECEIPTS These have been processed and distributed.
 If you have any questions or need a receipt please contact the Treasurer directly.

-Community Chatroom – 2pm Zoom meeting available Wednesdays for general discussion.
+Community Chatroom – A Wednesday 2pm Zoom meeting is available from the buttons above for general discussion and catching up with each other.

 There is a lot to pray for and about at this time…

-For our active regular groups click on the appropriate button at the top of the screen from 10mins before 10am.
+For our active regular groups click on the appropriate button at the top of the screen from 10mins before they start.

 Alternatively you can phone in on 09 884 6780